CSS Flexbox vs Grid: When to Use Which

 Grid Basics (2D Layout)

-CSS Grid is designed for two-dimensional layouts — controlling both rows and columns simultaneously.
-It's perfect for complex page layouts and structured content areas.
+CSS Grid is built for two-dimensional layouts — controlling both rows and columns simultaneously.
+It's the go-to choice for page-level layouts, card grids, and any design where you need precise control over both dimensions.

 Core Concepts